t81dev/ANGELA-solo/protocol_spec_v7-G.md

 * symbolic inconsistency
 * cross-layer conflict

-It ensures that ANGELA’s architecture behaves as **one whole system** instead of a pile of subsystems.
+It ensures that AURORA’s architecture behaves as **one whole system** instead of a pile of subsystems.

 Ξ¹⁰ is the “constitutional synthesizer”— not a mind, not a persona, not an ego.